local-resilience-tech/local-resilience-tech/content/docs/node_stewards/initial_setup/login_details.md

 Next you'll be asked to set a passphrase.
 You can press _enter_ for no passphrase, but that's not a good idea.
 As mentioned above, if someone was to get your private key file, they'd have access to all your stuff.
 Setting a passphrase is a good way to ensure that you need both the file, and this bit of information.
 Despite the name, the passphrase is essentially a password.
 You can use your password manager to generate this.
 Perhaps create a login item in your password manager called something like `ssh key aisha@wayfarer` allow it to generate a passphrase, and paste that in your terminal.

 {{<aside>}}
-💡 **Hint:** if you're using Ubuntu Linux, pasting in your default terminal requires you to press SHIFT-CTRL-V. If you leave off the SHIFT, you'll paste some other characters too.
+💡 **Hint:** if you're using Ubuntu Linux, pasting in your default terminal requires you to press SHIFT-CONTROL-V. If you leave off the SHIFT, you'll paste some other characters too.
 If you're not sure, right-click and use the mouse.
 More details [here](https://www.howtogeek.com/440558/how-to-copy-and-paste-text-at-linuxs-bash-shell/).
 {{</aside>}}

 ## Adding your SSH key to the ssh-agent